Intinti Gruhalakshmi: Plot

-When Ashwin attempts to force himself upon Shruti, she gets separated from him and flees from her father's place when he persuades her to return to Ashwin.
-Prem ends up arranging for her stay in his friend's house but Ashwin takes her back using the loopholes of laws.
-This time when he tries to rape Shruti, she hits his head hard and assumes him dead.
-Prem takes the blame to protect Shruti but Tulasi manages to save him with Shruti and Rohit exposing Ashwin who was faking his death.
-Repenting for not understanding his daughter, Shruti's father dies in his sleep leaving her devastated.
-Her house owner expects favours from Shruti who is banished when she tries to expose this to his wife.
-Nowhere to live, Tulasi takes Shruti home much to the chagrin of Nandu, Lasya, Anasuya, Ankita and Abhi.
+When Aswin attempts to force himself upon Sruthi, she gets separated from him and flees from her father's place when he persuades her to return to Aswin.
+Prem ends up arranging for her stay in his friend's house but Aswin takes her back using the loopholes of laws.
+This time when he tries to rape Sruthi, she hits his head hard and assumes him dead.
+Prem takes the blame to protect Sruthi but Tulasi manages to save him with Sruthi and Rohith exposing Aswin who was faking his death.
+Repenting for not understanding his daughter, Sruthi's father dies in his sleep leaving her devastated.
+Her house owner expects favours from Sruthi who is banished when she tries to expose this to his wife.
+Nowhere to live, Tulasi takes Sruthi home much to the chagrin of Nandu, Lasya, Anasuya, Ankita and Abhi.
 Jealous, Ankita leaves the house with Abhi upon being influenced by Gayatri.
 Nandu resolves to start a business while Divya becomes a medical student thanks to Tulasi.
 Nandu's sister Madhavi and her husband Mohan act as if the latter is leaving the former to make Nandu realize his mistake but Lasya exposes them.
 Misunderstanding Tulasi's involvement behind it, Nandu declares that Lasya would handle the household responsibilities and Tulasi has nothing to do with the family.
 Tulasi objects to it and has an emotional outburst telling that she deserves love and respect for her dedication to the family.
 Frustrated, Tulasi kicks Lasya out and Nandu leaves with her.
-Tulasi decides to operate a cottage industry of textile and Shruti thwarts Anasuya and Lasya's attempts to stop it.
+Tulasi decides to operate a cottage industry of textile and Sruthi thwarts Anasuya and Lasya's attempts to stop it.
 Anjali returns and encourages Tulasi to live on her own terms.
 Prem receives an opportunity as music director for a soap opera.
 While at Gayatri's house, Ankita learns that she conceived but her parents suggest her to hide it from Abhi and abort it as they are not settled yet.
 Abhi, after perceiving that Ankita has aborted her child rebukes her and her parents and returns to Tulasi.
 Ankita too returns but plots to separate Abhi from his family.